 [Section 80Q inserted by No. 94 of 1984 s.
 47.]

 80R.
-Jurisdiction of Board
+Board’s jurisdiction

 (1) Subject to Division 3 of Part II and subsections (2a) and (3), the Board has exclusive jurisdiction to enquire into and deal with any industrial matter relating to a railway officer, a group of railway officers or railway officers generally.